Doris Duke: Will

-In her final will, Duke left virtually all of her fortune to several existing and new charitable foundations.
-She appointed her butler, Bernard Lafferty, as executor of her estate.
+In her final will, Duke left virtually all her fortune to several existing and new charitable foundations.
+She appointed her butler, Bernard Lafferty, executor of her estate.
 Lafferty appointed the U.S. Trust company as corporate co-executor.
 Lafferty and Duke's friend Marion Oates Charles were named as her trustees.

-However, a number of lawsuits were filed against the will.
-The best-known lawsuit was initiated by Harry Demopoulos.
+Several lawsuits were filed against the will.
+The best-known was initiated by Harry Demopoulos.
 In an earlier will, Demopoulos had been named executor and challenged Lafferty's appointment.
-Demopolous argued that Lafferty and his lawyers had cajoled a sick, sedated old woman into giving him control of her estate.
+Demopolous argued that Lafferty and his lawyers had cajoled a sick, sedated woman into giving him control of her estate.

-Even more sensational accusations were made by a nurse, Tammy Payette, who contended that Lafferty and a prominent Beverly Hills physician, Dr. Charles Kivowitz, had conspired to hasten Duke's death with morphine and Demerol.
+Even more sensational accusations were made by a nurse, Tammy Payette, who contended that Lafferty and a prominent Beverly Hills physician, Charles Kivowitz, had conspired to hasten Duke's death with morphine and Demerol.
 In 1996, the year Lafferty died, the Los Angeles District Attorney's office ruled there was no firm evidence of foul play.